 Looking at the paper that the counselor had given me, I quickly realized that I checked off almost everything on the symptoms list.
-I lost my mother a few years ago, had become a caregiver for a spouse with significant medical issues on top of being a dad, and was now facing an unexpected divorce, so my stress levels were off the charts.
+A few years ago, I lost my mother, became a caregiver for a spouse with significant medical issues on top of being a dad, and was now facing an unexpected divorce, so my stress levels were off the charts.

-That was the better part of a decade ago, and today I'm happy to say that I have recovered.
-I wanted to share with you a few things that helped me in case this is something you or someone you know struggles with.
+That was over a decade ago, and today I'm happy to say that I have recovered.
+I wanted to share a few things that helped me in case this is something you or someone you know struggles with.
 Please note that I am not a doctor, so this is not a substitute for medical advice.
 I'm merely a person who has been through this, done a lot of research on the subject, and came out on the other side.

 - lack of enjoyment in normal activities